yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

 - To add a table to the source and target universes, use the `alter_universe_replication add_table` command.
 See [Handling DDL changes](#handling-ddl-changes).
 - To remove an existing table from the source and target universes, use the `alter_universe_replication remove_table` command.
 See [Handling DDL changes](#handling-ddl-changes).
-- To change the master nodes on the source universe, execute the `alter_universe_replication set_master_addresses` command.
+- To change master nodes on the source universe, execute the `alter_universe_replication set_master_addresses` command.
 - You can verify changes via the `get_universe_config` command.

 ## Handling DDL changes